Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Introduction

 \section{Introduction}

 Estimating the maximum expected value (MEV) of a set of random variables is a long-standing statistical problem, including early contributions of \cite{blumenthal1968estimation}, \cite{dudewicz1971maximum}, and \cite{ishwaei1985non}.
-These works show that for various true underlying distributions an unbiased estimator does not exist.
-The problem has recently attained increased attention since it also arises in modern machine learning domains, most notably in reinforcement learning (RL).
-RL aims at finding a policy - a mapping from states to actions - that maximizes a numerical reward signal \citep{sutton2018reinforcement}.
-Frequently used approaches define a policy-dependent action-value, also called $Q$-value, for each state-action pair.
+These works show that for various underlying distributions\rdd{, for example, Gaussian and Binomial distributions,} an unbiased estimator does not exist.
+The problem has recently attained increased attention since it also arises in reinforcement learning (RL), \rd{where an agent interacts with an environment while optimizing for a policy - a mapping from states to actions - that maximizes a numerical reward signal \citep{sutton2018reinforcement}.~\rdd{Many of the frequently} used RL} algorithms define a policy-dependent action-value, also called $Q$-value, for each state-action pair.
 This value represents the expected sum of discounted rewards when executing the given action in the given state and following a specific policy afterward.
-In particular, the update rule of the $Q$-Learning \citep{watkins1992q} algorithm is based on adjusting the $Q$-estimate for a given state-action pair towards the observed reward and the maximum of the estimated $Q$-values of the next state.
+In particular, the update rule of the $Q$-Learning algorithm \rdd{\citep{watkins1992q}} is based on adjusting the $Q$-estimate for a given state-action pair towards the observed reward and the maximum of the estimated $Q$-values of the next state.
 However, this use of the Maximum Estimator (ME) of the MEV leads to overestimations of action-values, which are transmitted throughout the update routine \citep{hasselt2010double}.
 These can damage the learning performance or even lead to failure of the algorithm \citep{thrun1993issues}, especially when function approximation is used \citep{van2016deep}.